Frosty-Labs/city-autocomplete-api/README.md

 ## Docker Deployment

-This application can be deployed using Docker or Docker Compose.
+This application can be deployed using Docker, Docker Compose, or self-hosted platforms like Coolify.

 ### Using Docker